neooblaster/zcl_log_util/README.md

 Imagine you use a BAPI ``W_DELIVERY_UPDATE_2`` more than one time lead by specific managements rules.
-In one case the error message is a false positive (little modification) and in the other case, the error message is a real issue.
+In one case, the error message is a false positive (little modification), and in the other case, the error message is a real issue.
-You may want to have a overloading rule for both case.
+You may want to have an overloading rule for both cases.

-**Spot ID** is design to identified a precise moment in your program.
+**Spot ID** is designed to identify a precise moment in your program.
 It's inspired from **Enhancement Point**.

 You can set and change the **Spot ID** at any time in the program.
-You can easily enable or disable the **Spot ID**.
+You can enable or disable the **Spot ID**.

 Considering the following entries in your customization table :